-It has been 2 months since my purchase conveyancing in Bracknell took place.
-I have checked the Land Registry website which shows that I paid £175,000 when infact I paid £160,000.
+It has been three months following my purchase conveyancing in Bracknell concluded.
+I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the property from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 My husband and I are first time buyers - agreed a price, yet the selling agent advised that the vendor will only move forward if we use the agent's chosen solicitors as they want a ‘quick sale’.
 Our preferred option is to instruct a high street solicitor accustomed to conveyancing in Bracknell